wormsparty/python-comics-reader/README.md

 BUGS
 ----

-- Pyarchive segfaults if you pass a non-archive file as argument.
 - As of writing, pyglet alpha is requiered for python3 support, but doesn't work on Mac OS X :/